4 Simple Things To Try When Your Body Will Not Switch Off At Night

 • every mildly awkward interaction from 2007 onwards

-Meanwhile your shoulders are still sitting up near your ears like a turtle.
+Meanwhile your shoulders are still sitting up near your ears like it is 2pm.

-Right now, your nervous system still thinks it’s on duty.
+Right now, your nervous system still thinks it is on duty.

 And honestly?